Many readers ask us about returning to the UK.

 Your dentist should be able to outline what may be covered, and what you may have to subsidise, as some procedures aren’t offered on the NHS anymore.

-If you can take any record of dental treatment carried our while living overseas home with you, that will be a benefit to your new dentist in the UK.
+If you can, take any record of dental treatment carried out while living overseas home with you, that will be a benefit to your new dentist in the UK.

-Again, in the event of you needing to see a dentist urgently before you’ve registered with one, dial 111 for assistance.
+In the event needing to see a dentist urgently before you’ve registered with one, dial 111 for assistance.

 Coping with reverse culture shock